Benjamin Silverman, MD

-Dr. Fonseca is a multilingual psychologist with a specialty in Dialectical Behavior Therapy (both group and individual modalities) and trauma, having been certified in Prolonged Exposure Therapy (PE) for Post Traumatic Stress Disorder (PTSD), as well as DBT-PE, an approach to PTSD where clients learn an array of DBT skills before engaging in PE.
+Elisabeth Fonseca is a multilingual clinical psychologist with a specialty in Dialectical Behavior Therapy (both group and individual modalities) and trauma, having been certified in Prolonged Exposure Therapy (PE) for Post Traumatic Stress Disorder (PTSD), as well as DBT-PE, an approach to PTSD where clients learn an array of DBT skills before engaging in PE.
 Dr. Fonseca is also trained in an additional trauma treatment approach, Skills Training in Affect and Interpersonal Regulation, or STAIR.
 She has worked extensively and successfully with individuals with PTSD, typically as a result of sexual and interpersonal violence.
-She has also worked for many years with adults and couples struggling with substance use issues, both at the Smithers Alcohol Treatment and Training Center, as well as at both the CMC outpatient and residential programs.
-Dr Fonseca also worked for a number of years with HIV positive clients and their extended families, in particular a network of Latina grandmothers caretaking their grandchildren.
+She has also worked for many years with adults and couples struggling with substance use issues, both at the Smithers Alcohol Treatment and Training Center, as well as the CMC outpatient and residential programs.
+Dr. Fonseca worked for a number of years with HIV positive clients and their extended families, in particular a network of Latina grandmothers caretaking their grandchildren.

 Melanie Podsiadlo, PhD